Edificio Avante

 Edificio Avante is a 64 m skyscraper located in the Santa Elena area of San Salvador, El Salvador.
 Construction started in early 2009 and was due to finish in mid-2010.

 The US$30 million building has a total area of 44000 m2 and space for shops on the ground floor, offices on the nine floors above and six levels of underground parking – the deepest parking in El Salvador.

 The building was financed by a Guatemalan investor, using a financing scheme called "tenant in hand", because they sell the space to investors, then Quality Real Estate is responsible for seeking a tenant for that space, so the constructors of Avante made sure all of their investors a safe return.
 Salvadorans who have been investors in Guatemala already know the model of Avante.

 This building helps the economic growth of the country; due to the low quantity of office buildings in the country the building helps the economic boom of the city.

-In the building you will find the Newtown Cafe, a cafeteria that offers urban fusion cuisine.